-There have been 21 occasions in Formula 1 history where a driver has won the same Grand Prix on the same day twice.
+There have been 22 occasions in Formula 1 history on which a driver has won the same Grand Prix on the same day twice.
 We take a look at the drivers who have won the same race twice on the same date!

 1st January: Clark, South Africa 1965 & 1968